Exterior at night

 Each Spring, the CSGS welcomes a UChicago alumnae/i working in the field of gender and sexuality back to present their work.

-On Wednesday, May 1 at 4:30pm, TreaAndrea M. Russworm (PhD, English, 2008; Professor of Cinematic Arts, University of Southern California) will deliver the 2024 Distinguished Alumni Lecture, “Utopian Funk: What Video Games Can Teach Us About Failed Utopias and Black Arts:”
+On Wednesday, May 1 at 4:30pm, TreaAndrea M. Russworm (PhD, English, 2008; Professor of Cinematic Arts, University of Southern California) delivered the 2024 Distinguished Alumni Lecture, “Utopian Funk: What Video Games Can Teach Us About Failed Utopias and Black Arts:”

 Where is utopia in games?
 While games are now considered to be works of art, video games have also long been considered escapist fantasies—convenient distractions, even.
 If such accusations could possibly be true, where do we go when we escape in the art worlds of contemporary games?
 When we retreat to slay dragons and zombies, conquer as soldiers of war, best our friends in games of skill and strategy, do we ever find ourselves in the classically theorized worlds that comprise the “good no places” of utopia?
 This lecture embarks on an earnest—and urgent—search to locate utopia in games while taking a high concept detour through the Black arts traditions of funk music, Blaxploitation film, and speculative fiction.
 Put another way, what can Black arts teach us about games, play, and our ever-elusive visions of utopia?
 Come along and ride on a fantastic voyage as we explore digital dreams, sights, and soundscapes together.